 By enrolling at Te Pūkenga, ākonga agree to their work being reviewed by various means to confirm an assessment is their own work.
 This includes the use of similarity detection software.

-Any breaches of academic integrity follow the process set out in the business division’s academic integrity procedures.
+Any breaches of academic integrity follow the process set out in the academic integrity policy and procedures.